Turkey's longtime president to face down main rival in runoff as uncertainty looms

-ANKARA, Turkey (AP) — Conservative Turkish President Recep Tayyip Erdogan faces a runoff with his main rival in two weeks that will decide who leads a country struggling with sky-high inflation and hosting Syrian refugees as it plays a key role in the Middle East and in NATO expansion.
+ANKARA, Turkey (AP) — Turkish election officials said Monday that in two weeks conservative President Recep Tayyip Erdogan will face his main rival in a runoff that will decide who leads a country struggling with sky-high inflation as it plays a key role in the Middle East and in NATO expansion.

-Election officials said Monday that the May 28 second round will allow Turks to decide if their nation remains under the increasingly authoritarian president's firm grip for a third decade, or if it can embark on the more democratic course that Kemal Kilicdaroglu has claimed he can deliver.
+The May 28 second round of presidential elections following Sunday's vote will allow Turkey to decide if the nation remains under the increasingly authoritarian president's firm grip for a third decade, or if it can embark on the more democratic course that Kemal Kilicdaroglu has claimed he can deliver.

-The vote shows how Turkey has become extremely polarized, some voters commented.
+The vote shows how Turkey has become extremely polarized, many voters said.

 “I am not happy at all," voter Suzan Devletsah said.
 "I worry about the future of Turkey.”